shuvoWBD/Currency-Converter-App/README.md

 # Currency-Converter-App
-A Python Tkinter GUI app that converts amounts between multiple currencies including USD, BDT, INR, EUR, GBP, and more.
-Features a user-friendly interface, colorful buttons, and real-time conversion results.
-Technologies:  1.Python 3  2.Tkinter for GUI
+A Python Tkinter-based currency converter that lets users convert amounts between multiple global currencies.
+It features a simple interface with input fields for amount, source, and target currencies, along with convert and reset options.

+🚀Project Overview:
+This is a universal currency converter application built with Python and Tkinter that allows users to convert amounts between multiple global currencies, including USD, BDT, INR, EUR, and GBP.
+The interface is simple and user friendly, with input fields for the amount, source currency, and target currency, along with buttons to convert, reset, or quit.
+It displays the converted amount clearly and handles invalid inputs gracefully.
+This project is a practical example of Python GUI development and working with real-world data.

 ✨Key Features: